OpenDreamKit/OpenDreamKit/README.md

     - Where the work started from.

-    - What precisely is the deliverable, and was achieved during the project, clarifying the contribution of the participants and of the community.
+    - What precisely is the deliverable, and was achieved during the project, clarifying the contribution of the ODK participants and of the community.

     - A brief view on applications, further outcomes, current activities, future plans.